kbond/ux/src/TwigComponent/README.md

 ### Customize the Twig Template

-You can customize the template used to render the template by passing it as the second argument to the `TwigComponent` attribute:
+You can customize the template used to render the template by passing it as the second argument to the `AsTwigComponent` attribute:

 ```diff
 // src/Components/AlertComponent.php